 The fellowship, funded in part by the David Ruderman Distinguished Scholar fund, pairs a prominent scholar in any field of Jewish studies with a manuscript in one of our collections.
-Our goal distinguished scholars to the Penn Libraries to research the university’s rich holdings in Judaic manuscript material.
+Our goal is to bring distinguished scholars to the Penn Libraries to research the university’s rich holdings in Judaic manuscript material.
 Fellows will share their discoveries and expertise at a public lecture sponsored by the Jewish Studies Program at Penn and by offering a mini-course through edX.org (PennX-Datz1.1.x).

 Elisabeth Hollender is professor of Jewish Studies at the Goethe Institute in Frankfurt, Germany.
 Her primary area of study is Mediaeval Hebrew literature with a special emphasis on liturgical poetry, liturgy, and commentarial literature.
 For the fellowship, she will turn her attention to CAJS Rar MS 382, a thirteenth-century Mahzor, to reveal how this seemingly ordinary manuscript can shed new insight into the understanding of medieval Jewish liturgy.